AAFC-Bioinfo-AAC/quick-start-guide/README.md

 ## License

-This project is licensed under the MIT License.
-See [LICENSE](LICENSE) for full details.
+This project is distributed under the MIT License.
+For complete details and copyright information, see the [LICENSE](LICENSE) file.

 ---